 If you want to know why we here at CableTV.com recommend cable service in New York, here are a few of our favorite reasons.
 You get hours of entertainment.
 There are hundreds of HD channels, movies and On Demand titles always available.
 With less equipment and fewer weather-related interruptions, cable is a better value than satellite.
 It also bundles easily with cable high-speed Internet, which is faster than DSL.
 Plus cable is:

 Want to learn more about cable TV in New York?
 Keep reading.
 Did you know that 90% of American consumers have cable TV or satellite?
 And that 72% of them choose bundles?
 That means in New York, roughly 13,926,622 have cable TV.
 Or, how about the fact that while almost half of you, 9,284,415 to be precise, stream video on the internet, there are still a 97%, or 18,762,255 still watching live broadcasts.
 DVR use has grown to 7% of the U.S.'s total TV viewing, but 85%, or almost 16,441,151 New Yorkers are still content to catch their favorite shows on the network's timeline.

-By now you can see we know digital cable television like Mr. Miyagi knows karate, and we'd like to help connect you to your cable provider.
-Most cable companies don't overlap service areas because the local governments are in charge of licensing.
-Enter your zip code below to find the New York cable provider in your area.
+You can see that we know digital cable TV like House knows how to push your buttons, and we're here to help you find a cable provider.
+Most cable companies don't overlap service in the same geographical region.
+We have all the latest info on who operates where, so put in your zip code to find the New York cable provider in your area.